LordBenjamin/Sharpsonic/README.md

-# Sharpsonic
+# Auricular

-Sharpsonic is a Booksonic-compatible audio server written in C# / ASP.NET Core.
+Auricular is a Booksonic-compatible audio server written in C# / ASP.NET Core.